 Master of Science in International Relations and Politics (MS IRP)

-The Institute for Politics and Strategy (IPS) seeks to train the next generation of political scientists who can examine and understand domestic and international government institutions and processes in the twenty-first century’s continuously changing global political structure.
+The Carnegie Mellon Institute for Strategy & Technology (CMIST) seeks to train the next generation of political scientists who can examine and understand domestic and international government institutions and processes in the twenty-first century’s continuously changing global political structure.
 War has been a constant in our students’ lives, and that unfortunately does not look like it will change soon.
-But what is changing is the political landscape of war – from wars between nations to non-state actors like ISIS and al-Qaeda.
+But what is changing is the political landscape of war – from wars between nations to non-state actors like ISIS and Boko Haram.
 Coupled with an increasingly global society, international relations and politics are extremely important for preparing students to analyze and manage uncertainty and transformation in many pursuits and places.

 The Master of Science in International Relations and Politics (MS IRP) serves four academic goals.

 1) To allow students to specialize in one of four conventional areas of political science.